2 Huge Mistakes I’ve Made Filing My Taxes (Oh Yea, Taxes Suck)

 The Letter From the IRS

-This year in mid-February, I got a letter from the IRS stating that my account had a credit.
+Then in mid-February of the next year, I got a letter from the IRS stating that my account had a credit.

 I was kinda excited.
 A credit on my account means less taxes to pay this year.
 Holla!